 Giles expects Buffy to be able to sense vampires with her Slayer instincts.
 She never does (though she does sometimes show what might be weak clairvoyance in other ways).
 It was likely just an element of the Myth Arc that was dropped early on.
 It was, however, seen in the Buffy the Vampire Slayer movie, where cramps in her abdomen alerted her about the presence of nearby vampires.

-This is actually a skill that Slayers are meant to develop.
 Later media showed that certain Slayer abilities took a lot of practice to use effectively, or occasionally didn't show up at all.
 Far-future Slayer Fray discovers that she lacks the prophetic dreams that were a feature of early Buffy.
 Eventually she realises this is because she was a twin - her brother Harth received the dreams, which was a problem once he became a vampire...

 Played with.
 While Richard Castle is a bestselling novelist, which implies some skill, several of the characters make somewhat snarky observations that his novels aren't necessarily among the great works of English literature (the phrase "not exactly Shakespeare" crops up more than once).
 This means that, on the few occasions his prose does show up, the viewers are primed to not necessarily expect the most awesomely mind-blowing and wonderful prose ever.

 Quotes from Castle's writing do appear in a few episodes, and in fact several of his Nikki Heat novels were eventually released as tie-in works.
 So the trope is averted on both counts: we see his ability on the show and it's about as good as advertised.
 In addition, he does make comments showing correct knowledge of grammar, such as his annoyance at the use of "your" instead of "you're" and his pointing out the correct use of "irony".

 It helps that Castle is a writer, rather than some other specialist that the writers would have to become experts on.